The Story of The Farmer's Three Daughters (Icelandic fairy tale): Denmark

 In a third tale by Kristensen, collected from teller Ane Nielsen, in Lisbjærg Terp, with the title Den lille prins med guldstjærne på brystet ("The little prince with the golden star on the chest"), three princely brothers go on a journey and tell each other last night's dreams, the third tells he dreamt that he married a princess and that they had a son with a golden star on the chest.
 His two brothers try to kill him, but spare his life, as long as he works as their servant.
 The trio reaches another kingdom, whose princess falls in love with the third brother.
 She marries him and gives birth to a boy with a golden star.
 The boy's uncles bribe the widwife to cast the boy in the water to die, but the child is saved.
 Years later, the boy becomes a youth, works for a witch and marries her daughter.
 When he goes to his grandfather's palace with his wife, a parrot at the entrance announces the presence of "the prince with the golden star on his chest".
 Kristensen published a fourth tale with the title Den talende Fugl og det syngende Trae og det springende Vand ("The Talking Bird, the Singing Tree and the Leaping Water").

 The Danish language magazine Skattegraveren published a tale provided by Jens Madsen, in Höjet, with the title Det rindende træ den syngende fugl og det gule vand ("The Flowing Tree, the Singing Bird and the Golden Water"), wherein the siblings (two brothers and a sister) seek the three treasures to embellish their castle, per the suggestion of a beggar.
 Another edition published a second tale, with the title Det glimrende vandspring, det spillende træ og den talende fugl ("The glistening water fountain, the playing tree and the talking bird"), that follows the usual story: three sisters, abandonment of children, quest for three treasures.

 According to Bengt Holbek's Interpretation of Fairy Tales, Denmark registers at least four other variants of type 707: Livsens Vand ("The Water of Life"); Den talende fugl og det syngende trae ("The Talking Bird and the Singing Tree"), and two homonymous tales with the title Den Talende Fugl ("The Talking Bird").

 Sweden

+Tale type 707 in known in Sweden as Tre systrar vill ha kungen ("Three sisters want to marry the king").
+According to Swedish scholar Jan-Öjvind Swahn, the diffusion of the tale type in Sweden is probably due to printed editions of the story, published between 1800 and 1892, where a king in England features as the royal character.
+However, there was also a single Swedish version of The Arabian Nights tale, printed once in 1828.